 A PWA looks and acts like a mobile app, once it’s been installed.
 It doesn’t always need an internet connection to work, and is better than a native mobile app because you don’t have the hassle of publishing to an app store.

 The codebase is one and the same for desktop, tablet, mobile and PWA versions of the app.
 This means one set of management costs and one set of maintenance, leading to overall lower overhead costs.
+We facilitate any mobile strategy.

 If your project encompasses many users over different devices and usage patterns, then a mobile-first PWA approach is almost guaranteed to be the most efficient way of delivering the project.

-PWAs prompt the user to install the app as soon as they navigate to it.
+PWAs prompt the user to install the application as soon as they navigate to it.
 If downloaded and installed, it becomes an icon in the user’s app list or a shortcut on their desktop.
 It performs as best as the device allows, with no browser in sight.

 According to Statista, more than half of all web traffic now originates from mobile devices.
 A PWA additionally allows our clients to completely side-step all of the sign-up and costly vendor verification required with traditional app-store publishing.